Be Wise When You Make Those Resolutions for 2026

 Are you maximizing your opportunity?
 God has a plan for us, and He has even given us a playbook full of wisdom with the details of His plan.
 In the game of Life, however, many of us just do our own thing, freelancing on every play even though there is a plan in place with love and wisdom behind it.
 I guess it would be nice if God had a magic wand and just touched our heads so they were instantly filled with wisdom, but it doesn’t happen like that.

 Solomon doesn’t say that we are gifted with wisdom all at once, in an instant.
 He says we can hear it, and we can watch daily at the gates, waiting expectantly to receive it.
-Who are you listening to that gives you wisdom?
+Picture having the ultimate mentor, the one who has untold measures of wisdom and experience to share with you every day.
+They tell you, “Just meet me at my door each morning and then then watch what I say and do.”
+Would you wait there?
+Would you listen to them?
+Who are you listening to each day that actually gives you wisdom?
 Where do you wait expectantly to receive it?
-There are lots of types of “wisdom” in this world, but Godly wisdom seems to be a rare commodity.
+There are lots of types of “wisdom” in this world, but as a casual observer, I’d say Godly wisdom seems to be a rare commodity.

 Take Inventory